 PowerFolder cloud now available via IPv6

 For a long time, the basis for any data exchange and communication on the Internet was the Internet Protocol “IPv4”.
 In purely mathematical terms, this means that four billion Internet addresses can be allocated – which seemed to be sufficient just over 30 years ago, when this standard was developed.
-In the meantime, however, the pool of addresses has been completely used up,
+In the meantime, however, the pool of addresses has been completely used up, mainly due to the sharp rise in global user numbers and the proliferation of mobile devices.
+The last IPv4 addresses were already issued in 2015 in North America.

 Although the University of Birmingham (UoB) contract for the File Sync & Share solution PowerFolder of Düsseldorfer dal33t GmbH expires at the end of 2018, the British university decided to extend it early.